United States Map pic

 Bern's World Renowned Wine Cellar

-The wine cellar is so big that back in 2010 one of their sommeliers found a bottle of 1947 bottle of Chateau Latour that they valued at $30,000 that was hidden behind other bottles.
-Wow, I usually just hope to find enough change in my couch cushions to buy a cup of coffee.
+The cellar is so extensive that in 2010, one of Bern’s sommeliers famously uncovered a hidden bottle of 1947 Château Latour valued at around $30,000, tucked away behind other bottles.
+Meanwhile, I usually just hope to find enough loose change in my couch cushions to afford a cup of coffee.

 Harry Wantaugh Dessert Room